Wadoudo02/Quant_Project/Crypto_Price_Anomaly/README.md

 ## Purpose

-This project bridges my Physics MSc, Higgs-EFT thesis and KAUST acceleration work by applying the same statistical toolkit to markets.
+This project bridges my Physics MSci, Higgs-EFT thesis and KAUST acceleration work by applying the same statistical toolkit to markets.
 It sharpens my understanding of finance and systematic research while demonstrating the clean engineering habits a quant seat demands.

 ---